netdata/netdata/src/claim/README.md

 There are two methods to connect an already installed Netdata Agent to your Netdata Cloud Space:

 - using the Netdata Cloud user interface (UI).
-- using a claiming script.
+- using the claiming script.

 #### Using the UI (recommended)